Ginette Kolinka: Drancy

 The "Cité de la Muette" was a large modernist residential development on which, following much discussion and planning, work had commenced in 1932.
 It had been intended to incorporate extensive sports, social and cultural facilities, together with organised nursery provision and schools, a cinema, a library, a grocery store and, at the insistence of the diocese, a church.
 But during the 1930s the French economy had not bounced back from the Great Depression with the same level of deficit-funded vigour as that experienced in Germany or England.
 Reality for the "Cité de la Muette" project had involved frequent funding freezes.
 When war broke out and northern France fell under German control in 1940, only the vast apartment development, consisting of the U-shaped series of linked six-storey "towers", completed back in 1934, and an adjacent school, were more or less ready for use.

-Between 1941 and 1944 the site was repurposed as the Drancy internment camp, initially administered by the French police service and later under the direct control of German Nazi paramilitaries.
-The bus transporting Ginette Cherkasky arrived at the formidable facility on 31 March 1944, by which time a well-established Shoah-related routine was in place, whereby Drancy had become the transit camp for processing Jews from across France for onward transportation to death camps in the east of Germany.
+Between 1941 and 1944 the site was repurposed as the Drancy internment camp, initially administered by French police and later under the direct control of German Nazi paramilitaries.
+The bus transporting Ginette Cherkasky arrived at the facility on 31 March 1944, by which time Drancy was long-established as a transit camp for processing Jews from across France for onward transportation to death camps in the east of Germany.

 Auschwitz

 Six weeks later, on 13 April 1944, a train carrying 1,499 or 1,500 Jews (sources differ) set off from Bobigny station, near to the Drancy camp.
 The train was composed of wagons originally intended for transporting livestock.
 This was the transport identified in records as "Convoi (Transport) n° 71".
 There were 624 males, 854 females and 22 whose genders went unrecorded.
 On 16 April 1944 the train reached the former goods station beside the Auschwitz concentration camp.
 165 men from it were selected for forced labour and tattooed appropriately with their sequentially allocated numbers.
 91 women were also picked out as labourers.
 Ginette was tattooed with the number "78599".
 The others were sent to the extermination facility to be killed by gassing.
 Her father, Léon Cherkasky, aged 61 and her brother Gilbert Cherkasky, aged 12, were among those immediately sent to be murdered.
 There was a truck waiting on the platform for those considered too weak to walk to the killing chambers.
 Unaware at this stage of its destination, Ginette urged her father and young brother to grab a place on the truck.
 They did so, and therefore were among the first to arrive at the killing location.
 The fate of Ginette's 14 year-old nephew remains unknown.

-Among the young women picked out from "Convoi n° 71" as labourers, Ginette Cherkasky is/was not the only one who survived the war and has subsequently come to wider public attention.
-Others include or have included Simone Veil, Marceline Loridan-Ivens, Anne-Lise Stern, Odette Spingarn and Léa Feldblum.